 From 14 December 2019, with retroactive effect from 9 February 2017, a new ministerial degree entered into force as a consequence of case law from the European Court of Justice (ECJ).
 Based on this degree, non-resident taxpayers who live in a European Union (EU) country and earn their income almost entirely in two or more countries outside their home country, including the Netherlands, can claim pro rata personal deductions in the Netherlands.

 If certain conditions are met, a foreign employee working in the Netherlands may be granted the so-called 30% ruling.
 Under this ruling, 30% of the income from active employment can be paid tax free.
 As of 2019, the maximum period of the 30% ruling is reduced to five years.

 Tax status independent contractors

-On 1 May 2016, the Declaration of Independent Contractor Status (VAR) has been abolished.
+On 1 May 2016, the Declaration of Independent Contractor Status (VAR) was abolished.
 This has consequences for contractors who used to perform services in the Netherlands based on such a declaration, as well as for the entities who hire these contractors.
 The abolishment of the VAR means that organisations that work with contractors have to assess the relationship with their contractors to make sure the labour relationship does not qualify as an employment.

 Currently, a tax status independent contractors transitional period applies, during which the Dutch tax authorities will only enforce legislation in organisations in case of evident and intentional false self-employment.
 As of 1 January 2020, however, the Tax Administration can also enforce legislation if organisations do not (or insufficiently) follow instructions from the Tax Administration with respect to their labour relationships with contractors, within a reasonable period of time.